menu | nederlands

 The words Entre Nous are French and mean 'between us', they refer to the title of an exercise during my obligatory time in the military that aimed to increase the fraternization among the conscripts.

-Base #EntreNous derives from the interesting history of The Society of Humanitarianism (Maatschappij van Weldadigheid).
+Base camp #EntreNous derived from the interesting history of The Society of Humanitarianism (Maatschappij van Weldadigheid).
 It was a Dutch private organization set up in 1818 by general Johannes van den Bosch.
 This utopian initiative aimed to help the poor families in the aftermath of the Napoleonic French occupation by granting them farming land.
 From the whole of the Netherlands people were sent to Drenthe in order to get a better life.
 The experiment eventually lost its public support but it served as a model for the current welfare state.
-Today Dutch politicians argue that our model is also no longer efficient and too expensive, a clear alternative besides privatization of parts seems missing.
+Today Dutch politicians argue that this model is also no longer efficient and too expensive, a clear alternative besides privatization of parts seems missing.

 For more information: